activexperts/wmi-winrm-cpu-service/README.md

-# Cpu-wmi-winrm
+# Powershell script to monitor a Service on a (remote) Windows Server
-ActiveXperts PowerShell script to check if a Service is running on a remote Windows machine or not.
+PowerShell script to check if a Service is running on a remote Windows machine or not.
 Script is based on WMI/WinRM.

 ## Overview